A Slow Day in Vlorë, Albania

 This day didn't cost a fortune.
 It didn't require complex planning.
 It was built on sunshine, fresh food, movement, and conversation.

-For those of us planning our next chapter, Vlorë teaches us that life moves in cycles, and it's never too late to choose a cycle that prioritizes your health and your joy.
+For those of us planning our next chapter, Vlorë teaches us that life moves in cycles.
+It's never too late to choose a cycle that prioritises your health and your joy.
+This is what an untethered day can look like: unhurried, intentional, and entirely yours.

 Taylor